Students must complete two semesters of

-One Capstone Seminar and Senior Thesis (4 credits)
+One Capstone Seminar (4 Units)

 - CMPL - 400 Capstone Seminar in Comparative Literature and Culture: Political Fictions

 Upon completion of all their electives, students will register for the Capstone Seminar on Political Fictions.
 In this seminar they will also conclude their individual research in their area of concentration and write a Senior Thesis.
-Additional information about the Capstone Seminar and Guidelines for the Senior Thesis are available online.
+Additional information about the Capstone Seminar and Guidelines for the Senior Thesis are available on canvas.